mantidproject/mantid/docs/source/workbench/plotstoolbox.rst

 This is a new concept in Mantid applications, the plots toolbox will encompass and display all currently open plots much like the workspace toolbox.
-It has the option to hide, remove, and edit the name of each plot individually.
+It has options to hide, delete, or edit the name of each plot.
 All this can be done using the options buttons on top of the toolbox.
-These allow you to perform operations like show, hide, export and more on multiple plots at once, all with the click of a button.

 .. image:: ../images/Workbench/PlotToolbox/PlotsToolboxDiagram.png